 Task responsibilities center around getting things done.
 This includes assigning a task to others, helping the group to stay focused, and or solving group problems.

 Maintenance responsibilities are about the interpersonal relationships within a group.
 Some examples of how a leader deals with this includes providing support for members and helping members to get along with each other.

 It is not necessary for one leader to do all of these functions themselves.
 Rather, it is the leader’s job to make sure that all of these responsibilities are taken care of within the group or team.
 If any of these responsibilities are ignored serious problems can arise as the group tries to work.

 Groups normally need some form of leadership, otherwise, there will be no direction.
 There are many ways that a leader can arise in a group.
 Regardless of how a leader is selected, they have certain responsibilities that they need to assure are completed by them or some other member.

-Teachers most keep in mind how leaders will be selected for groups in their classes.
-In addition, they must be sure to explain to the leader the responsibilities they have as this will lesson confusion within the group.
+Teachers must keep in mind how leaders will be selected for groups in their classes.
+In addition, they must be sure to explain to the leader the responsibilities they have as this will lessen confusion within the group.